-Under Alternative 4, the Council did not provide specific guidance on specific combinations of the number of unique QS holders and QS permits that should be considered.
-For ease of analysis and to provide adequate contrast, the suboptions presented under Alternative 4 include a range of combinations from the most restrictive cooperative formation standard (i.e., two QS holders and 6 QS permits), and the least restrictive (i.e., 1 QS holder and 3 QS permits).
-The Council should provide additional guidance to staff if these options are not appropriate.
+Under Alternative 3, the analysis has suboptions for 3, 6, 7, and 8 QS permits.
+Under Alternative 4, the suboptions include a range of combinations from the most restrictive cooperative formation standard, other than the status quo alternative, (i.e., two QS holders and 6 QS permits), and the least restrictive (i.e., 1 QS holder and 3 QS permits).